Modelspaces – Introduction and Use

 Sharing modelspaces

-Modelspaces can be shared with other users of SCALGO Live in the same way as workspaces.
+Modelspaces can be shared with other users of Scalgo Live in the same way as workspaces.

-Additional analyses
+Additional layers

-If you select an elevation model for your modelspace, SCALGO Live will automatically compute additional analyses based on this model for your convenience.
+If you select an elevation model for your modelspace, Scalgo Live will automatically compute additional analyses based on this model for your convenience.
 Currently we compute the depression map, which is available as a layer in the modelspace, and we enable the watershed tool allowing you to dynamically query (depression-free) watersheds in your elevation model.

-The elevation model in the imported modelspace is shown along with the associated depression map and an active watershed tool.
+The elevation model in the modelspace is shown along with the associated depression map and an active watershed tool.

-Note, elevation data in a mesh is rasterized upon import and the analyses are computed on this rasterized model.
+Note for uploaded modelspaces, elevation data in a mesh is rasterized upon import and the analyses are computed on this rasterized model.